stubailo/sashko-dev/content/blog/typography-js/index.md

 ---
 title: "Typography.js: Using scale() and rhythm()"
 date: "2020-04-27"
-description: "Defining font sizes and layout like a musical scale"
+description: "Using a musical scale to define font sizes and layout"
 imgUrl: "./salty_egg.jpg"
 published: true
 ---